frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.claim_line
 - Type: `table` · Rows: `47` · Size: `64.00 KB`

 > This table stores the individual line items for a healthcare billing claim, with each row representing a specific service or procedure provided to a patient.
-It captures the procedure code, the description of the service, the date it was rendered, and the associated charge amount.
-By linking to the `encounter` table, it associates each specific charge with a particular patient visit, forming the detailed basis for generating patient bills and submitting claims to insurance payers.
+It captures the procedure code, description, and the associated charge for that service on a given date.
+The table's primary role is to provide a detailed breakdown of charges that constitute the total bill for a patient's encounter, which is essential for submitting claims to insurance payers.
+It relates to the `encounter` table by linking each specific service charge back to the overall patient visit or hospital stay during which the service was rendered.
+The presence of columns like `procedure_code`, `modifier`, and `charge_amount` confirms its function in the revenue cycle management process, specifically for creating itemized bills and claims for reimbursement.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |